 “It is impossible at the moment to predict what would happen if we were able to prevent cachexia.
 Would cancer behave like a chronic disease and spare (many) years of life?
 We definitely hope so,” Petruzzelli said in an email.

 Because cachexia is linked to inflammation, Petruzzelli and Wagner used a drug similar to a beta-blocker to stop one promoter of inflammation, interleukin-6, in the cancerous mice.
-Reducing inflammation slowed the rate at which white fat turned into brown fat, they reported in Cell Metabolism.
+Reducing inflammation slowed the rate at which white fat turned into brown fat, they reported in

 There are no approved drugs that prevent the conversion of white fat into brown, though some are being studied.
 There aren’t any drugs that can trigger the conversion as a fix for obesity either.

 In a separate study, researchers at the Dana-Farber Cancer Institute in Boston neutralized a chemical secreted by cancer tumors themselves.
-Neutralizing parathyroid hormone-related protein, or PTHrP, from the tumor slowed the shift from white fat to brown fat in mice with cancer, the researchers reported in Nature.
-It also stopped the loss of muscle mass.
+Neutralizing parathyroid hormone-related protein, or PTHrP, from the tumor slowed the shift from white fat to brown fat in mice with cancer, the researchers reported in

 But PTHrP “is definitely not the whole answer,” lead author Bruce Spiegelman said in a press statement.
 It may drive cachexia in some patients but not in others.